Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications

 \textbf{General reasoning}

-As this section proves robustness properties of all the WSE estimators, we provide a general reasoning used for all estimators.
+As this section proves robustness properties of all the sequential weighted regression (SWR) estimators, we provide a general reasoning used for all estimators.
 It involves three steps: \begin{enumerate}[topsep=0em] \item Start with the set of estimating equations that the nuisance estimators and the estimator of $\theta_1^*$ based on them (referred to generically as $\hat\theta_1^*$) solve.

 For regression models (models of outcome means), the estimating equation is typically vector-valued.
 We require that all these models are mean-recovering, and will use only the element of the estimating equation that reflects this mean-recovering feature.